telerik/fiddler-everywhere-docs/knowledge-base/use-fiddler-with-brave-browser.md

 ---
 title: Fiddler Everywhere Google Login with Brave Browser
-description: An article on how to fix an issue with the Fiddler Everywhere Google authentication and the Brave browser
+description: An article on how to fix an issue with the Fiddler Everywhere Google authentication now working with the Brave browser
 type: how-to
 slug: fiddler-everywhere-brave
 publish: true